O-coder-hash/o-coder-hash/README.md

 - 🔭 I’m currently working on Data Analysis Projects
 - 🌱 I’m currently learning Data Analysis and python
 - 👯 I’m looking to collaborate on projects on Data Analysis
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with data
 - 💬 Ask me about ...
 - 📫 How to reach me: yemiodunayo1@gmail.com
 - 😄 Pronouns: She